Whale on the Way to Hope

 Ever wondered what a humpback whale looks like up close?
 I hadn’t till we were driving the Hope road and we saw a whale on the beach.
 It isn’t every day you get to see a beached humpback whale, especially one that isn’t completely rotted.

-We arrived as the scientists were finishing up taking samples for a necropsy and before all the other tourists descended on it.
+We arrived as scientists were finishing up taking samples for a necropsy and before all the other tourists descended on it.

 This was a rather small humpback whale but it was still quite the experience to stand next to such a giant animal and explore its features and textures.